- how bigtech threatens democracy,

 There are also some papers out there, lining out the different concepts we have in law, when you translate them into mathematical fairness definitions that can be digested by AI, have some conflicts.
 That it's impossible to fulfill different required fairness definition.
 My question to you would be how could AI practitioners better understand when they're monitoring for bias.
 What actually has to be seen as a bias according to law, and what is in their room of decision-making, and could be decided by the company?
 Because this is still such an open question and problem I'm currently working on, where I haven't yet found the answer.

-Paul: I think you are referring to Sandra [unintelligible 00:42:18] paper, Oxford University professor who described the discrepancy between the definitions of direct and indirect discrimination in EU law, on the one hand, and the 18 algorithms of fairness, which don't capture this.
+Paul: I think you are referring to the paper, by a Oxford University professor who described the discrepancy between the definitions of direct and indirect discrimination in EU law, on the one hand, and the 18 algorithms of fairness, which don't capture this.
 How shall I say this, here we have an area where it's very important to foster a culture of dialogue between AI makers, whether it's engineers or mathematicians or whatever, and other fields.
 Of course, it's not the job of the technologist to reinvent the world in terms of just ignoring the fact that there are already definitions of discrimination and hidden discrimination in European law.
 This is all very sophisticated.

 The law on equal opportunities and equal treatment is actually based on the treaty itself.
 Already, the treaty has very strong provisions on equal wages and so on.
-This has been further specified in secondary legislation on which there's also [unintelligible 00:43:41] jurisprudence.
+This has been further specified in secondary legislation on which there's also jurisprudence.
 Whenever the technology goes into this field, and one wants to check whether the systems comply with, it's very important to have people on board.
 Who have a very clear knowledge or work themselves into fully understanding this law and jurisprudence, which is long-standing.
 It's not just yesterday's invention.
 We have it since decades, this jurisprudence by the Court of Justice.

 Court of Justice of the European Union has always been very active on equal opportunities, very many, very good judgments.
 That's the first thing.
 The second thing is, there are limits of mass understanding the real world.
 I think we have to be honest about this.
 Stuart Russell, one of the foremost professors on IT in his book Human Compatible: The Problem of Control, he basically said, "Well, you cannot program an algorithm to comply with values.
 You may be able to program the algorithm to return to the human and ask the question, when the algorithm comes to a point where a value decision is necessary," maybe.